GautamRonanki/ctrlAI/README.md

 ## Key Features

 ### Token Vault Integration
-Three agents share a single Google OAuth connection, one uses GitHub OAuth — but each agent has independently scoped permissions.
+Three agents share a single Google OAuth connection, one uses GitHub OAuth, but each agent has independently scoped permissions.
 The governance layer operates at the agent identity level, not the provider level.
 Sharing a connection does not mean sharing access.

 ### Inter-Agent Permission Matrix
 A runtime-enforced matrix defines which agent can communicate with which other agent, and what actions it can request.
 Any request not explicitly permitted is blocked and logged.
 Both the requesting agent and the receiving agent enforce the boundary independently.